U-hamza/AWS/README.md

 You can only access the private EC2 via the public EC2.

 The following was done:

-cd ~/Downloads  (The key pair file was located in Downloads) ssh-add key.pem ssh -A -i key.pem ec2-user@PUBLIC_EC2_PUBLIC_IP
+-cd ~/Downloads  (The key pair file was located in Downloads)
+- ssh-add key.pem
+- ssh -A -i key.pem ec2-user@PUBLIC_EC2_PUBLIC_IP

 This will then add the key pair to the public EC2 which allow you to SSH into the private EC2.